darkestb4light/proxycheck/README.md

 ## TODO

 This is a work in progress -- All options/arguments and functionality are subject to change.
-Code will be uploaded once I get to a good stopping point to upload it.
-I'm working on the base set of features that I sought to include when I orignially envisioned this tool.
 That said, everything noted in this README is up-to-date and reflects the current capability (especially the "Usage" and "Examples" sections).

 ## Language